How to get a credit score without a Social Security number

 Borrow money

 You can also build credit and develop a credit score by taking out a loan.
-Like a bank account, some financial institutions will allow you to take out a loan without a Social Security number.
+Like a credit card, some financial institutions will allow you to take out a loan without a Social Security number.
 You may be able to use an Individual Taxpayer Identification Number, passport number, an alien identification number, or government-issued identification instead.
-Like opening a bank account, you will need to check with financial institutions to find out what type of identification they require.
+You should check directly with financial institutions to find out what type of identification they require.

-Once you take out a loan, information pertaining to your account will be reported to the credit bureaus, and therefore, you’ll be able to establish your credit and get a credit score.
+Once you take out a loan, information pertaining to your account will be reported to the credit bureaus, and therefore, you will be able to establish your credit and get a credit score.
 In order to achieve a healthy credit score, make sure you properly manage your loan.
 Make payments in a timely manner for the amount that is due, and pay it off within the loan terms.
-If possible, paying it off early may improve your credit score; however, before prepaying, make sure you check with the lender, as some institutions do charge penalties and fees for pre-payment on some loans.
+If possible, paying your loan off early may improve your credit score.
+However, before prepaying, make sure you check with the lender, as some institutions do charge penalties and fees for pre-payment on some loans.

 Be responsible with utilities